-This is why I’m now hankering after a home with an open plan family room, where the kitchen overlooks a lounge or play space.
-This amalgamation would mean that I get to be part of family fun (aka kid referee) whilst being a domestic goddess (you who know me can now laugh), as hearing that intoxicating laughter way, wayyy down the hallway whilst I’m on dish duty makes me want to chuck in the towel.
+This is why I’m now hankering for a home with an open plan family room, where the kitchen overlooks a lounge or play space.
+This combo would mean that I get to be part of family fun, aka kid referee, whilst being a domestic goddess.
+Well, maybe not a goddess.
+Right now, hearing that intoxicating laughter way, wayyy down the hallway whilst I’m on dish duty just makes me want to chuck in the towel.

-New tick-box number one for our next home on the horizon is a small open plan family space.
-A combined kitchen-lounge area with a dinky dining nook, or a maybe just a complete knock through to connect lounge, dining room, and kitchen.
+Certainly, tick-box number one for the next home on the horizon would be a small open plan family space.
+A combined kitchen-lounge area with a dinky dining nook, or maybe just a complete knock through to connect lounge, dining room, and kitchen.
 As long as I can see the kids set up with crafts/action figures on the dining room table, or chilling on the sofa I’ll be set.

 Room Proportions for an Open Plan Family Room

-I’m not seeking a huge space as this wouldn’t scratch the itch at all – what I’m hankering for are practical proportions to house the family areas that we need, whilst holding everything connected and cosy.
+A huge space wouldn’t scratch the itch at all – what we’re hankering for are practical proportions to house the family areas that we need, whilst holding everything connected and cosy.

-I imagine myself frisbeeing the breakfast dishes from a mini kitchen island or peninsula onto a farmhouse style dining table with comfy banquette seating, or casual dining benches.
-Nearby, my kids could be building cushion dens on the sofa to a their own chaotic soundtrack, whilst I yell at them to put it all back.
+I imagine myself frisbeeing the breakfast dishes from a mini kitchen island or peninsula onto a farmhouse style dining table.
+The table would be tucked in between casual dining benches or some comfy banquette seating.
+Nearby, the kids might be building cushion dens on the couch to their own chaotic soundtrack, whilst I yell at them to put it all back.
 Ahh, bliss.

-Hmm, I’m realising now that a garden is actually joint number one on my list of new house ‘demands’.
-In my personal vision of our family’s ideal home, an interior and exterior family space definitely go hand in hand, one would just not hit the dream mark without the other.
+In my vision of our ideal family home, the interior and exterior spaces go hand in hand; one would not hit the dream mark without the other.
 More on my vision for a family-friendly garden in a future article.

-I do still appreciate the stretched layout of single use rooms in a ‘traditional’ house, but I just can’t help imagining life in spaces that flow into each other.
+I appreciate the stretched layout of separate rooms in a typically “traditional” house but I can’t help imagining life in spaces that flow into each other.
 A place where family activities meet and mingle rather than segregate and stop.
 The grass is always greener in someone else’s garden.

-I know undoubtedly there will be times when I’ll be desperate to just have some bloomin’ peace in the kitchen, when the kids are screaming at full pitch, hanging onto my legs, or trying to climb inside the dishwasher.
+I know, undoubtedly, there will be times when I’ll be desperate to have some bloomin’ peace in the kitchen when the kids are screaming at full pitch.
+When they’re clinging onto my legs or trying to climb into the dishwasher.
 I also know that seeing our belongings all packed up and this first home of ours standing empty will move me to tears.
-I know I’ll think of how I brought both of my children home from hospital and set them down safely in that living room, and of how they were fed their first solid food in that kitchen and pulled their surprised little faces.
+I know, I’ll think of how I brought both of my children home from the hospital and safely set them down in the living room.
+I’ll think of how they tasted their first food in the kitchen and made their surprised little faces.

-So there we have it, an open plan family room, tick-box number one all set.
-I’ll explore my other wish list bits soon, and there are quite a few.
+So, there it is.
+An open plan family room.
+Tick-box number one is all set.
+I’ll explore my other wishlist bits soon, and there are quite a few.
 If I ever do find my new dream house it’s got a good chance of being lucky number 500…